At ten of five in the morning, Lao Dao crossed the busy pedestrian lane on his way to find Peng Li.

 It was a quarter to six.
 He had to get going, now.

 Peng Li sighed again.
 He could see it was useless to try to dissuade Lao Dao.
 He was old enough to feel lazy and tired of everything, but he remembered how he had felt as a younger man and he would have made the same choice as Lao Dao.
 Back then, he didn’t care about going to prison.
 What was the big deal?
 You lost a few months and got beaten up a few times, but the money made it worthwhile.
 As long as you refused to divulge the source of the money no matter how much you suffered, you could survive it.
-The Security Bureau’s citation was nothing more than routine enforcement.
+The Security Bureau’s agents were only carrying out their assigned routines.

 Peng Li took Lao Dao to his back window and pointed at the narrow path hidden in the shadows below.